Previous Page Next Page

 • Substance use or narcotic treatment facilities.

 • Nursing homes.
-(If the client is being evicted or is leaving against medical advice, see 5736.3 Eviction or Leaving Against Medical Advice from a Facility Licensed by LTCR or HCFR.)
+If the client is being evicted or is leaving against medical advice, see 5735.3 Eviction or Leaving Against Medical Advice (AMA) from a Facility Regulated by HHSC.

 • Personal assistance service agencies.